 Not too much and not too little, that is the best advice we can give you on pocket money.
 Each individual has different needs and expectations and it is difficult to say exactly the amount you will need.
-Based on our experience we calculate you will definitely need 150-200 Euro a month.
-Half of that will be pocket money for your personal expenses (toiletries etc.) and the rest will go towards school and leisure related expenses (lunch in the school cafeteria, textbooks, stationary, clothes, calling cards, etc.)
+Based on our experience we calculate you will definitely need 150-200€ a month.
+Half of that will be pocket money for your personal expenses (toiletries etc.) and the rest will go towards school and leisure related expenses (lunch in the school cafeteria, textbooks, stationary, clothes, sim cards, etc.)

-It is advisable that you bring a larger amount of money for the first weeks (in cash and travellers checks) and that your parents send you checks regularly after that.
+It is advisable that you bring a larger amount of money for the first weeks (cash or card) and that your parents transfer you money regularly after that.
 A more comfortable option is that you travel with your family credit card.
-This is, however, not without risks - the risk that it gets mislaid, but also the risk that you may be tempted to spend too much money.
-Your parents should discuss with their issuing bank whether there are ways of limiting the amount spent.
-It might be a good idea to open up a bank account with the help of your host family if your stay is long enough.
-That way you can store your spending money there and keep a credit card for emergencies only.
+Your parents might want to discuss with their issuing bank whether there are ways of limiting the amount spent.